We often hear the same concerns when speaking with women, which include;

-"I am suddenly single and don't know what to do regarding my finances!"
+"I am suddenly single and am uncertain as to what to do regarding my finances!"

-Many women grow up without financial training; formal or informal, and lack confidence to manage their investments.
-Studies and/or Surveys conducted by Wells Fargo Affluent Women Retirement Survey, Caring.com, Prudential, The Federal Reserve, COUNTRY Financial Security Index Survey, Fidelity Investments, and the MIT AgeLab (among other numerous reports) have confirmed the majority of concerns women face fall within one or more of the following categories:
+Many women grow up without financial training; formal or informal, the lack of knowledge and confidence to manage their investments, when suddenly forced to do so, is not only daunting but can carry weighty consequences for their financial future.
+Studies and/or Surveys have confirmed the majority of concerns women face fall within one or more of the following categories:

-- Security and the peace of mind knowing they will have enough to provide for them during the golden years.
-Women tend to outlive their partners by a minimum of 6 years.
+- Security - 64% Stated they lacked and the peace of mind knowing they will have enough to provide for them during the golden years1.
+Women tend to outlive their partners by a minimum of 5 years2.

 - Generational Obligation: Starting their own families later in life, they are finding themselves caring for elderly parents and younger children at the same time.
-(30% of adult children spend more than $10k a year for elder care as stated by the research conducted by Caring.com.)
+(30% of adult children spend more than $10k a year for elder care3)

 - Suddenly Single: The many challenges of suddenly finding themselves single due to death or divorce and not sure where to start to pick up the pieces.

-- Retirement Deficit: The 2013 Wells Fargo Affluent Women Retirement Survey stated: 45% of affluent working women say the prospect of living in retirement without a paycheck is a problem they will attempt to solve by working longer.
+- Retirement Deficit: 45% of affluent working women say the prospect of living in retirement without a paycheck is a problem they will attempt to solve by working longer.6

 At Edwards & Associates Financial Services, Inc., we believe in educating and coaching our clients in a mutually professional and friendly partnership as we identify and establish their individual retirement roadmap.